benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 ---

-Perhaps, through this analysis, we've been unfair to Chicago.
-I've been aggregating the data from 2001 to 2014.
-2001 was a long time ago.
-The backstreet boys were popular, and I had no armpit hair.
+It's clear that, inadvertently or not, criminal sexual assault is tolerated in the Chicago justice system.
+Up to this point, this has been an analysis of data aggregated from 2001 to 2014.
+In order to prove that the situation is actually worsening, I've disaggregated the data over time.
 Maybe through the course of 14 years Chicago has begun to change, reverse its old ways.
 Here is the data broken down by year.

 {% include posts/chicago/assaults_overtime.html %}